Grant Ward: Ipswich Town

-On 1 August 2016 Ward signed a three-year deal with Football League Championship side Ipswich Town on an undisclosed fee, believed to be £600K.
+On 1 August 2016, Ward joined Championship club Ipswich Town for an undisclosed fee, signing a three-year deal with the option of a further 12 months.
+The fee was reported to be around £600,000.
 Ward was previously linked with a move back to Rotherham United before opting to join Ipswich Town instead.

-On his debut, Ward scored a hat-trick in 39 minutes after coming on as a second-half substitute in an opening day 4–2 win over Barnsley at Portman Road.
-Three weeks later, on 27 August 2016, Ward scored the only goal in a 1–0 win over Preston North End.
-It wasn't until on 26 November 2016 when he scored again, in a 3–0 win over Queens Park Rangers.
-He made 46 appearances in all competitions during his first season at the club, scoring 6 goals.
+He scored a 39 minute hat-trick on his Blues debut after coming on as a second-half substitute in an opening day 4–2 win over Barnsley at Portman Road.
+Three weeks later, on 27 August, Ward scored the only goal in a 1–0 win over Preston North End.
+He scored again on 26 November, in a 3–0 win over Queens Park Rangers.
+He was overshadowed by loanee Tom Lawrence, but still made 46 appearances in all competitions during the 2016–17 season, scoring six goals in total.
+He looked to be a confident winger, comfortable on the ball, who linked up well with his teammates.